-PCOS or Polycystic Ovarian Syndrome is an endocrine disorder that can affect hormones, metabolism and the immune system.
+PCOS or Polycystic Ovarian Syndrome is an endocrine disorder that can affect reproductive hormones and metabolic system.
 Since PCOS is known as a syndrome it can become very complex to determine what is truly going on.
 Each and every person who has PCOS will experiences it differently.
 This is why it is important to seek out help from a doctor to determine the exact treatment protocol that will work for your case.
 Below are what I consider the 4 PCOS Pillars.
 These pillars are a guide in understanding what is really triggering your symptoms.

 In this pillar, the main issue with one’s PCOS is testosterone.
 It can show up as high free/total testosterone or DHEAS.
 Even if testosterone on your blood test is not high but you have signs of high testosterone you may still benefit from treatment.
 Typically if free testosterone is elevated we can assume it is affecting the ovaries, whereas if DHEAS is elevated on lab work we can assume your adrenal glands (where cortisol is produced – our stress hormone) are affected.
 This is because the majority of free testosterone comes from the ovaries and DHEAS mainly comes from the adrenal glands.